Jafranco96/Stock-analysis/README.md

 ### Stock Analysis

 As mentioned, VBA is a more suitable platform to perform the analysis rather than manually computing the results.
 Accordingly, a new module was created in VBA to develop the automation code in.
 To begin, the code algorithm needs to determine which year of stock data to analyze, 2017 or 2018.
 To achieve this, an InputBox function was connected to the variable yearValue.
 This allows yearValue to be tied to the year that was inputted by the user.
 Then, using an Activate function, the analysis is tethered to the worksheet data with the according yearValue.
-Now that the code knows 'where' to perform the data, the next stage of the algorithm is the actual computation of the results themselves.
+Now that the code knows *where* to perform the data, the next stage of the algorithm is the actual computation of the results themselves.

 Since there are several alternative energy companies and their individual results to consider, arrays are created in order to store and, later, access these values.
 Since Steve’s current portfolio consists of twelve companies, an array twelve characters long named tickers is created.
 The array’s index is then initialized to each stock code in alphabetical order.
 Since VBA arrays commence at index 0 rather than index 1, the last index in the array is actually index 11.
 The code as described is written in the module as follows:

-'Initialize array of all tickers

     Dim tickers(11) As String